CannDelta has experience consulting businesses that wish to obtain a cannabis nursery licence in Canada, the US, and worldwide.

 Key Investor Report

-Applicants must also file a key investor report, which is required if the entity’s shares are not publicly traded
+Applicants are required to file a key investor report if the entity’s shares are not publicly traded.

 Hemp & Cannabis Business Plans